Letters From Swaziland

 21 Feb.
 1971

 Another day of work has passed and I am spending the afternoon napping out on the ruins above the sea shore.
-I usually work a 4 am-12 noon shift which gives me the better part of the day and evening to myself.
+I usually work a 4 AM-12 noon shift which gives me the better part of the day and evening to myself.

 Yesterday, Shabat (Sabbath) I joined the younger set of the kibbutz and went on a trip in the kibbutz school bus.
 The trip took us up via Safed, a city in the Galilean highlands that overlooks the entire Sea of Galilee and the Jordan Valley to the south of it, then up into the small northernmost finger of Israel that juts into Lebanon.